christiansteinert/shantideva/README.md

 The app is packaged into an installable app with Apache Cordova.
 Most of the logic is implemented in Javascript.
 The app can also be used as a single page web application that is simply served from a webserver without being packaged into a mobile app.
 The cordova version of the app, however, has one additional feature that the web application does not have: in the Android version of the app the user can choose to see the verse of the day as a notification message.
 This is accomplished with an additional Cordova plugin for Android that is implemented in Java.

+Any source code of the app itself released under the GPL v2 or GPL v3, whatever you prefer.
+Note that some of the contained libraries and other files (such as fonts) have their own licenses and that the copyright for the included Shantideva translations lies not with me but with the respective translators.
+Therefore, the translations themselves are not released under GPL.

 ## Project structure
 The folder structure is as follows
 * src/ This folder contains the main source code that is shared by all versions of the app.
 It also contains additional resources such as icons in editable formats.
 The main folder is src/web/ which contains all the html, javascript, and css resources that is used by all versions of the app.
 The folder src/phonegap-plugin/ also contains the Cordova plugin for the Android version of the app.
 Funally, the src/aws/ folder contains a set of AWS lambda functions that are used for sending push notifications to iOS devices because without a cloud-based trigger it is impossible for these devices to show notifications in a reliable way.